If you need ideas for your first time in Malaysia, digging into the best things to do in Melaka is as good a start as any.

 Check out Melaka from above at Menara Taming Sari

-Even if heights aren’t your thing, don’t miss out on staring down Melaka from above at the Menara Taming Sari.
+Even if heights aren’t your thing, one of the must-do activities in Melaka is to stare down the city from above at the Menara Taming Sari.
 This rotating gyro tower, one of the most popular tourist attractions in Melaka, zips you up over 100 metres for spectacular 360-degree vistas over the city.

-Thanks to its central location near the historical centre, you’ll peer down at all the top things to see in Melaka—from the Stadthuys to St. Paul’s Church to A’Famosa—on the seven-minute sky-scraping ride (RM20).
+Thanks to its central location near the historical centre, you’ll peer down at all the city’s top attractions—from the Stadthuys to St. Paul’s Church to A’Famosa—on the seven-minute sky-scraping ride (RM20).

 Whisk away into Melaka’s colonial past

 Perhaps more so than any other city in Southeast Asia, Melaka wears its varied colonial past on its sleeve.
-Three major European colonial powers seized control of Melaka since its founding.
-Each left an indelible mark on the city’s cultural & architectural fabric.
+Three major European colonial powers seized control of the city since its founding.
+Each left an indelible mark on its cultural & architectural fabric.

 While wandering around, get your eyes peeled for these top colonial tourist sites in Melaka: